Heterogeneous Treatment and Spillover Effects under Clustered Network Interference: Conclusions

 Here we assume that the network exposure variable is discrete, with the performance of the algorithm being affected by the number of categories resulting from the exposure mapping function.
-In our simulation study and application we have used a binary neighborhood exposure, which allowed us to grow deeper trees, reduce the number of possible causal effects, and have enough observations for each exposure condition to maintain the variance in a reasonable range.
+In our simulation study and application, we have used a binary neighborhood exposure, which allowed us to grow deeper trees, reduce the number of possible causal effects, and have enough observations for each exposure condition to maintain the variance in a reasonable range.
 However, alternative specifications could be used.
-For instance, the network exposure could be defined as the proportion of treated neighbors, perhaps categorized into few bins.
-A more complex definition of the network exposure, possibly resulting in a continuous variable, would require some methodological adjustments in the estimation strategy, but it would allow to model a wider ensemble of real-world interference mechanisms.
+For instance, network exposure could be defined as the proportion of treated neighbors, perhaps categorized into a few bins. \review{ We acknowledge the possibility of a misspecified network exposure variable due to a misspecification of the exposure mapping function that would make Assumption \ref{ass:cni} hold.
+Even though it has been shown that, when the exposure mapping function is misspecified, the Horvitz-Thompson estimator would still be unbiased for the `individual average potential outcome' marginalized over the distribution of the true network exposure (or the whole treatment vector) given the misspecified network exposure \citep{aronow2017estimating,savje2023causal}, the existence of some level of heterogeneity in the marginalizing distribution would give rise to spurious heterogeneity in the estimated causal effects.
+This is true whenever we simplify the definition of an exposure for the purpose of heterogeneity investigation.
+However, when the misspecification is on the network exposure, in the case of randomized experiments any heterogeneity in the conditional distribution of the true exposure would be due to the dependence of the true network exposure from network properties and a possible correlation between these and other covariates.
+Then, if we include network properties in our network causal tree, the only spurious heterogeneity would be found in these network properties.
+In the motivating application, we also explore variations in the definition of the exposure mapping by changing the threshold of the required number of treated neighbors required to determine an indirect exposure to the intervention.} A more complex definition of network exposure, possibly resulting in a continuous variable, would require some methodological adjustments in the estimation strategy.
 We leave this extension to future work.

-Finally, further research is needed to use the selected partition to actually design targeting strategies involving both treatment and spillover effects.
-Furthermore, these strategies should also rely on the average susceptibility of network contacts as well as on heterogeneous influential power.
-To this end, new causal estimands could be defined and their heterogeneity should be investigated and incorporated in the design of complex targeting rules, aimed at maximizing the effect of the intervention while saving resources.